Exploring Old City: A Guide to Philly’s Most Historic Neighborhood

-You don’t need to be a history buff to appreciate all that Old City Philadelphia has to offer.
+You don’t need to be a history buff to appreciate all that Philadelphia’s Old City has to offer.
 America’s most historic square mile, it is packed with landmarks, great food, and charming shops.
-Architecture lovers will enjoy the colonial-era buildings in Old City’s streets, and art lovers will be at home among its galleries and showrooms.
+Architecture lovers will enjoy the colonial-era buildings, and art lovers will be at home among its galleries and showrooms.
+We love wandering the charming streets and discovering its lesser known sites.

 There is a lot to the area beyond what draws visitors, however.

-People still call Old City home.
+People still call the neighborhood home.
 It is filled with cafes and boutiques, and there are plenty of fine dining establishments for a night out or a romantic evening.
-The old town also has a vibrant cultural scene, particularly during First Fridays—an evening of open art galleries, free wine, and underground artists showing off their work.
+It also has a vibrant cultural scene, particularly during First Fridays—an evening of open art galleries, free wine, and underground artists showing off their work.

 Fast facts